Calbabreaker/kontrolbot/README.md

 A better way is to run inside a docker container with `docker run --env-file .env --rm -it -t calbabreaker/kontrolbot` .

+## Usage

+Type a message with `>` at the front and it will execute the message and echo back the result.
+Note that it has to finish the command in order for it to echo back.